 Subscribe to my newsletter for information on upcoming books, cover reveals, and insider information.
 Do you know what my next book is about?
 My newsletter subscribers do!

-What I was writing about a year ago this week: What’s in Your Wallet?
+What I was writing about a year ago this week: Whatever You Do This Holiday Season

 Would you like Amy to speak to your parish, your women’s group, your reading patrons, or your book club?